 Elizabeth stayed at Owen's for a few weeks now; she never wanted to go home, so Owen welcomed her to his house for however long she wanted to stay.

 Especially that one night, when she got a phone call from her father, "You're kidding right," she said as she talked to her father for the first time in about 2 weeks.
 "This can't be happening."
 She hung up the phone, and started to cry.
 Elizabeth was thwarted by the news.
 "My grandfather passed away," she said as she looked into Owen's eyes from the kitchen table.
-Why was this happening to such a sweet girl, thought Owen, first she gets beat up from her alcoholic father, now her grandfather dies?
-Owen knew he had to be there for her now, more then ever.

 And as she cried in Owen's arms, the radio played with Bob Marley singing, "Ere, little darlin, don't shed no tears, no, woman, no cry."